-How to Make a Giant Dreamcatcher Tutorial
+How to Make a Giant Dreamcatcher with 3 Items

 I remember the first time I made a dream catcher.
 I hadn’t lived in Oklahoma very long and it was something a friend’s mother loosely showed us how while we were supposed to be making origami for a class project.
-I thought it was so interesting and having just moved to a new place as a little kid the idea of something that could snatch away my bad dreams was something pretty awesome.
+It was so interesting and having just moved to a new place as a little kid the idea of something that could snatch away my bad dreams was something pretty awesome.

 I’ve only made one other dream catcher since then, also here on Mom Spark, and it’s hung in my office ever since.
 I love it.
-But lately I’ve been having some worse than normal nightmares and sleep has been difficult to come by either from feeling poorly or those dreaded dreams taking over in the middle of the night.
+But lately, I’ve been having some worse than normal nightmares and sleep has been difficult to come by either from feeling poorly or those dreaded dreams taking over in the middle of the night.
 So why not make a GIGANTIC dream catcher to catch those big baddies?
 I went to town and found the biggest circle I could, a hula hoop, and I got right to it!

 For this project you will need:

 I couldn’t find a hula hoop that was in a neutral color so I had to improvise.
 This one came from Michael’s for $5 in their summer fun type of section.